ZexuanSun/DTF-Drug-Synergy/README.md

 the formula: drug_A_index + drug_B_index * 38 + cell_line_index * 38 * 38,
 to encode drug combinations.
 Therefore, I can decode the index to get the original drug combination information.

 The manuscript of this research project is now avaliable on [arXiv](https://arxiv.org/abs/1911.10313).
+Note that the manuscript on arXiv is not the latest version.
+Actually, the latest revised version has been accepted by *Bioinformatics*.
+I will update later.
 If you have any questions or suggestions, please feel free to contact me :).